Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 3. The [policy brief template](https://demo.greengage-project.eu/dashboard/interlinkers/34f3ced4-cc01-4583-94d6-187e7ae4b64f) CO enabler was used to create and send to the vice-chancellor in the university of Deusto responsible for the campus refurbishment.
 4. Impact analysis about the executed campaign in terms of social, political and citizen science aspects was performed, following the [ACTION project’s impact evaluation approach](https://zenodo.org/records/6410782).
 5. The following datasets from this thematic co-exploration where uploaded into [Zenodo community for GREENGAGE](https://zenodo.org/communities/greengage/).
+   - Anonymized sociodemographic data of participants in the thematic co-exploration organized at University of Deusto's campus in Bilbao
-   a.
-Anonymized dataset with aggregated survey answers for the 4 POIs
+   - Anonymized dataset with aggregated survey answers for the 4 POIs defined at the campus of University of Deusto
-   b.
-Anonymized dataset with aggregaged survey answers for each specici POI
-   c.
-Dataset with all snapshots captured at snapshots in the campaign
+   - Dataset with all snapshots (photos) captured at different spots in the University of Deusto's campus
-   d.
-Atmotube Pro sensors measurements during the campaign
+   - Atmotube Pro sensors measurements during from 4 different devices (users) captured between 11:30 - 13:30 CET local time
-   e.
-Sociodemographic data gathered at the campaign
-   f.
-PRE impact evaluation questionnaire answers and report
+   - PRE (before the participation in the CS campaign) impact evaluation questionnaire answers and report
-   g.
-POST impact evaluation questionnaire answers and report.
+   - POST (after the participation in the CS campaign) impact evaluation questionnaire answers and report.
 7. Impact analysis of this thematic co-exploration was published [TO BE COMPLETED]

 ## Conclusion